Gattuso rues Milan errors in Arsenal defeat

 "We could definitely have scored some goals, but we could also have [conceded] more."

-The loss ended Milan's 13-match unbeaten run in all competitions and left them with plenty of work to do when they visit the Emirates Stadium next week.
+The loss ended Milan's 13-match unbeaten run in all competitions and left them with plenty of work to do in the return leg next week.

 Gattuso, whose team are seventh in Serie A, said his players still had to adapt to European competition.